octave-app/create-dmg/README.md

 create-dmg
 ==========

-A shell script to build fancy DMGs.
+A little program to build fancy DMGs.

 This is a project fork of andreyvit's create-dmg project at <https://github.com/andreyvit/create-dmg>, modified to support [Octave.app](https://github.com/octave-app)'s needs.
-It has diverged from upstream, and we don't expect our changes to make it back upstream, since there has been no activity on the project since 2015.
+It has diverged from upstream, and we don't expect our changes to make it back upstream, since there has been no activity on the upstream project since 2015.

 ## Status and contribution policy